-(i) A winegrower may be licensed by local licensing authorities to sell wine for consumption on the winery premises in accordance with the pertinent provisions of section twelve and with such regulations as the commission may prescribe.
+(i) A winegrower may be licensed by local licensing authorities to sell wine for consumption on the winery premises in accordance with this section and with such regulations as the commission may prescribe.

 (j) All wines sold by a licensee hereunder shall be sold and delivered in such manner and under such conditions and with such labels or other marks to identify the producer as the commission may prescribe.

 (k) Every winegrower under this section shall keep such records as the commission may prescribe, and shall file with the commission, whenever and as often as it may require, duplicates of copies of such records.
 The commission shall at all times, through its designated officers or agents, have access to all books, records or other documents of every licensed winegrower relating to the licensee's winery business.